Intility/phx_fontawesome/README.md

 **Step 1 - Install desired font set**

 In your Phoenix project, install desired font set using `npm` or `yarn`.
-Please consult the Fontawesome [documentation](https://fontawesome.com/docs/web/setup/packages) if you run into any trouble here.
+Please consult the Font Awesome [documentation](https://fontawesome.com/docs/web/setup/packages) if you run into any trouble here.

 ```shell